open-edge-insights/eii-core/README.md

 The section assumes the EII software is already downloaded from the release package or from git.
 Run all the below commands in this section from `[WORKDIR]/IEdgeInsights/build/` directory.

-## Generating consolidated deployment and configuration files:
+## Generating consolidated deployment and configuration files

 > **NOTE**
+>
 > 1. Whenever we make changes to individual EII app/service directories files as mentioned above in the description column
      or in the [build/.env](build/.env) file, it is required to re-run the `builder.py` script before provisioning and running the EII stack to ensure that the changes done reflect in the required consolidated files.